 Can Espresso cause Acid Reflux?

-I don’t know about you, however, I don’t like acidic or sour Espresso.
+I don’t know about you, but, I don’t like acidic or sour Espresso.
 Instead, I like a fully balanced nice, and sweet shot of Espresso.

-For that reason, I am going to list 3 tips to lower the acidity of your Espresso shot if it tastes too sour.
+For that reason, I am going to list 3 tips to lower the acidity in your Espresso shot

 Use the Right Coffee Beans

-If you are using light-roasted coffee beans for Espresso you will get a sour shot no matter how you brew
+If you are using light-roasted coffee beans you will get a sour and acidic drink no matter how you brew.

 Here’s the list of my favorite beans for Espresso